mk-pmb/ghabuild-simple-gradle-projects/README.md

 #### ⚠ The workflows ⚠

-… may fetches files governed by other licenses, so the artifacts built often are under a different license, usually the one of the project being imported.
+… may fetch files governed by other licenses, so the artifacts built often are under a different license, usually the one of the project being imported.